SeonghoAn/OOP_Web_TeamProject/README.md

 We use a flask of python web framework when we implement this project.

-We refered to Object-Oriented Programming lecture of professor Oh-Jun Lee from the Department of Artificial Intelligence at the Catholic University of Korea.
+We refered to Object-Oriented Programming lecture of professor Oh-Jun Lee from the Department of Artificial Intelligence at the Catholic University of Korea, and 'Jump to Flask' (https://wikidocs.net/book/4542).

 How to run: